 “This week most wineries, Flora Springs included, are back in a more normal harvest mode, although many farther down valley have had to get creative to compensate for damaged barrels and equipment.
 Our thoughts are with you!
 In Oakville we will finish up our sauvignon blanc harvest this week, except for a little bit we’re saving for a late-harvest wine.
 Our current heat spike means ripening should get a little boost.
 Harvest for the other early varieties like merlot, chardonnay and pinot grigio is just around the corner.”

 Many wineries provided relief efforts after the Napa Earthquake.
 Following the 6.0 earthquake in the Napa area August 24th, the Flora Springs family wanted to help our Napa Valley community.

 Upon learning that The Napa Food Bank was low on food, we opened up The Room as a designated Upvalley drop-off location.
-To date, we’ve collected many grocery bags of food donations and raised over $1000.
+We collected many grocery bags of food donations and raised over $1000.
 “A lot of people came in because they said they saw either in print or on social media that we were donating tasting fees,” says Tasting Room Manager Kristin Johnstone.
 “We will remain a drop-off location as long as needed.”

 Tom says, “I think it was a very nice break for some people to know someone was thinking of them.”
 (Footage featuring Flora Springs begins at 1:50.)
 Leave a comment if you love Tom!